 Ian Bremmer is the president and founder of Eurasia Group, the leading global political risk research and consulting firm.
-He is a prolific thought leader and author, regularly expressing his views on political issues in public speeches, television appearances, and top publications, including Time magazine, where he is the foreign affairs columnist and editor-at-large.
+He is a prolific thought leader and bestselling author, regularly expressing his views on political issues in public speeches, television appearances, and top publications, including Time magazine, where he is the foreign affairs columnist and editor-at-large.
 Once dubbed the “rising guru” in the field of political risk by The Economist, he teaches classes on the discipline as global research professor at New York University.
 He wrote the bestseller “Superpower: Three Choices for America's Role in the World.”

 In 1998, Ian established Eurasia Group with just $25,000.
 Today, the company has offices in New York, Washington, San Francisco, London, Sao Paulo, Singapore, and Tokyo, as well as a network of experts and resources in 90 countries.
 As the firm's president and most active public voice, Ian advises leading executives, money managers, diplomats, and heads of state.